Peers Offering Wellness Education Resources (POWER)

 - Promote CARE and GPSRC programs and events

 - Promote wellness surveys disseminated by CARE and Graduate Division

 - Assist in referring students to appropriate campus resources

 - Act as a Graduate Division and CARE liaison

-*Participants who meet all program requirements will receive a $500 stipend.
+*Participants who meet all program requirements will receive a $750 stipend for the academic year.
 Partial stipends will be paid out at the end of each quarter.

 - Recognizing the role of equity, safety, and wellness in individual and community empowerment

 - Identity and bias/Cultural Wellness

 - Understanding accessibility and inclusion in workshop and event design